Shumway Marine Banner

 8.1.1 Mast fittings shall be factory-supplied length.

 8.1.2 Fittings may be replaced with fittings of original type and size, in original locations.
-Any variation in mast fittings from factory specification invalidates the Measurement Certificate and requires re-certification by an ICA measurer.
+Any variation in mast fittings from factory specification is prohibited.

 8.1.3 Mast position at the butt and partners shall be fixed in factory supplied locations.
 Temporary or permanent changes to mast or butt or partners location is prohibited.